silviaCerby/gitbook/docs/management/identity_lifecycle/business_hubs/apps/SurveyMonkey/connect-a-business-hub-for-surveymonkey.md

        2. Click the **Add account** button.
 The wizard closes, and a success message box is displayed.
 The corresponding business hub is also displayed on the **Business Hubs** view.

-The next step is 2\.
-Check for updates to import users and roles to Cerby.
+The next step is [2.
+Check for updates to import users and roles to Cerby](connect-a-business-hub-for-surveymonkey.md#id-2.-check-for-updates-to-import-users-and-roles-to-cerby).

 ### 2\.
 Check for updates to import users and roles to Cerby